iitis/CumulantsFeatures.jl/README.md

-Takes data in the form of matrix where first index correspond to realisations and second to feratures (marginals).Using the HOSVD of the `4`'th cumulant's tensor of data returns the array of Bool that correspond to outlier realisations. `β` is the sensitivity parameter while `r` a number of specific directions, data are projected onto.
+Takes data in the form of matrix where first index correspond to realisations and second to features (marginals).
+Using the HOSVD of the `4`'th cumulant's tensor of data returns the array of Bool that correspond to outlier realisations. `β` is the sensitivity parameter while `r` a number of specific directions, data are projected onto.